 With the 6SL3040-1MA01-0AA0, an open input is interpreted as “low”, and terminal M1 must be connected so that the digital inputs (DI) can function.
 This can be completed by either providing the ground reference for the digital inputs, or by using a jumper to terminal M. If at any time the 24V power supply is briefly interrupted, the digital outputs are deactivated.
 If at any time the memory card is withdrawn or inserted while the 6SL3040-1MA01-0AA0 is in operation, then data can be lost and a plant standstill could occur.
 Only withdraw the memory card when the control unit is in a no-voltage condition.
 Electrical fields and electrostatic discharge can also result in the memory card being damaged, so observe ESD regulations when handling it.

 There are several differences between faults and alarms on Sinamics S120 Drives.
+Check out our website for all of our Siemens products.

 What happens when a fault occurs?